Starboy (song): Commercial performance

 The song reached number one in Canada, Denmark, France, New Zealand, Norway, Mexico, Sweden, and the United States, while also going top five in various countries, including reaching number two in both Australia and Ireland and number three in Germany.
 The single debuted at number 40 on the Billboard Hot 100, opening at number 22 on the Digital Songs chart with 28,000 downloads with only one day of charting and at number 37 on the Radio Songs chart with 36 million of audience, following its first full week of airplay.
 It became the Weeknd's third highest debut on the chart and Daft Punk's second top 40 entry.
 The following week, "Starboy" jumped 37 positions to reach number three, becoming the Weeknd's fifth top 10 single and Daft Punk's second.
 Additionally, "Starboy" made the biggest jump into the Hot 100's top five since Taylor Swift's "Bad Blood" leapt from number 53 to number one in June 2015.
 It sold 88,000 copies in its second week, and 92,000 in its third week.

 After remaining in the number two spot for eight non-consecutive weeks on the Billboard Hot 100—behind The Chainsmokers' "Closer" for five weeks and Rae Sremmurd's "Black Beatles" for an additional three weeks—"Starboy" reached the top of the chart on the week of January 7, 2017, becoming The Weeknd's third and Daft Punk's first number one on the Hot 100.
 "Starboy" additionally topped the US Hot R&B/Hip-Hop Songs chart, where it became the Weeknd's fourth number one single and Daft Punk's first.
 On April 5, 2022, the song was certified 11× Platinum by the RIAA, denoting sales of 11 million units.

 In New Zealand, the single debuted at number five, which was followed by two consecutive weeks at number 2 before moving to number one on the chart for the week of October 24, 2016.
 This marks the Weeknd's second number one single, as well as Daft Punk's first number one single in the country.
 In the UK, the single entered at number 3 for the week of October 6, 2016.
 The following week, it climbed up to number 2, held off by James Arthur's "Say You Won't Let Go".
 The next week, it was pushed to number 3 by "Closer" by The Chainsmokers before spending four weeks at number 4.
 Three weeks later, it flew from number 8 to number 3, due to the release of the album.
 That week, it also managed to reach a new peak of number 2 on the UK Streaming Chart (originally it had only peaked at number 3).
 It spent two weeks at number 3 before falling again, ultimately spending 15 consecutive weeks in the top ten.

+Alongside with United States, the song was certified diamond in Brazil, Canada, France, Greece and Poland, becoming his first in France and Poland, and second in Brazil, Greece and Canada.